 But changing times have also brought a changing playing field for these types of applications.
-Whereas Quicken was once the only game in town, now it faces stiff competition from a number of alternative players, including Mint.
+Whereas Quicken was once the only game in town, now it faces stiff competition from some alternative players, including Mint.

 Quicken can help you keep track of your money, pay bills and set — and — keep budgets.
 It can even help you manage your investments and — in a new feature — track the value of your home.

-However, it’s not without its faults.
-I once used Quicken every day, but now I’ve found that there are much easier and more reliable apps for day-to-day use.
+However, it's not without its faults.
+I once used Quicken every day, but now I've found that there are much more comfortable and more reliable apps for day-to-day use.
 However, when it comes to comprehensive financial management, none of these smaller apps have all the features of Quicken.